Forms let you collect information from respondents at your school or elsewhere. You could use them for nearly anything; here are some examples:

 - Choose the user role to which you wish to give access, or search for individual staff users.

 - By default, all Staff users can access all forms.
-If you choose, for example, Academic Admin, you will limit access to users with the Academic Admin role.
+But, if you choose, for example, Academic Admin, you will limit access to users with the Academic Admin role.

 - Choose the access level.